-To allow our instructors adequate time to prepare for their class, registrations close 7 days prior to class start date.
-Classes not meeting the instructor’s minimum enrollment at that time will be cancelled.
+To allow our instructors adequate time to prepare for their class, registrations close 5 days prior to class start date.
+Classes not meeting the instructor’s minimum enrollment at that time will be cancelled and refunds will be issued.
 You are not registered until paid in full.
 Space will not be held for unpaid registrations.
 Material fees are included in the class price unless otherwise specified.

 Upcoming Classes